proximax-storage/xpx-testnet-chain-onboarding/storage-tool/README.md

 - Replicator Bootstrap Address: `13.213.19.108:7904`
 - Local UDP Port: `6846` (Default Port)
 - Account Name: Select the `Account Name` from Step 1
-- Download folder: Click `Choose Directory` to select the directory you want to download files to from drives
+- Download folder: Click `Choose Directory` to select the directory where you want the files from drives to be downloaded to
 - Fee Multiplier: `15000` (default fee multiplier for *Testnet2*)

 4. Click on `Save` to save your configurations.